Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### In a move toward using microservices, a company’s Management team has asked all Development teams to build their services so that API requests depend only on that service’s data store.
+### In a move toward using microservices, a company's Management team has asked all Development teams to build their services so that API requests depend only on that service's data store.
 One team is building a Payments service which has its own database; the service needs data that originates in the Accounts database.
 Both are using Amazon DynamoDB.
 What approach will result in the simplest, decoupled, and reliable method to get near-real time updates from the Accounts database?

 - [ ] Use Amazon Glue to perform frequent ETL updates from the Accounts database to the Payments database.
 - [ ] Use Amazon ElastiCache in Payments, with the cache updated by triggers in the Accounts database.